icebreakerone/demo-energy-mtlsonly/README.md

     https://`hostname`:8010/api/v1/info
 ```

 Nginx will returns a `400 Bad Request`.
-The resource server will not recieve the request, enforcing membership of the Trust Framework at the transport level.
+The resource server will not receive the request, enforcing membership of the Trust Framework at the transport level.

 ```
 <html>